Skin effect as a probe of transport regimes in Weyl semimetals: Kinetic theory with second order corrections

 \section{Kinetic theory with second order corrections}

 Our aim is to calculate currents in a Weyl semimetal by solving the Boltzmann kinetic equation.
 Hereafter, we consider a Weyl semimetal composed of two Weyl nodes with opposite chirality and assume that there are no other bands contributing to the conductivity.
 Consequently, we consider two distribution functions $f^{(s)}$ labeled by the chirality of the node $s =\pm 1$.
-We take $kT \ll \epsilon_\mathrm{F}$ and $\hbar\omega \ll \epsilon_\mathrm{F}$, such that there are no antiparticle excitations.
+In the vicinity of the node with chirality s, and in the absence of external fields, we take the system to be described by the idealized low-energy Hamiltonian, \be H(\vct p) = sv\bm{\sigma}\cdot\vct p. \ee For such a Hamiltonian, the dispersion relation for the conduction bands takes the simple form \be \epsilon_0(\vct p) = v|\vct p|. \ee Finally, our semiclassical approach assumes a system whose Fermi energy $\epsilon_F$ satitsies the inequalities $kT \ll \epsilon_\mathrm{F}$ and $\hbar\omega \ll \epsilon_\mathrm{F}$, such that there are no antiparticle excitations.

 The semiclassical equations of motion in the chiral kinetic theory are \be D^{(s)}\dot{\vct x}^{(s)} = \left[\vct v^{(s)}_\mathrm{M} + e\hbar\vct E\times \vct \Omega^{(s)} + e \hbar\left(\vct v^{(s)}_\mathrm{M}\cdot \vct \Omega^{(s)} \right) \vct B \right], \ee \be D^{(s)}\dot{\vct p}^{(s)} =\left[e \vct E + e\vct v^{(s)}_\mathrm{M} \times\vct B + e^2\hbar (\vct E\cdot \vct B)\vct \Omega^{(s)} \right], \ee where $\vct v^{(s)}_{\mathrm{M}} = \partial_{\vct p} \epsilon^{(s)}_\mathrm{M}$ is the group velocity and \be D^{(s)} = 1+e\hbar \vct B\cdot \vct \Omega^{(s)} \ee is the volume element of the phase space in the presence of the Berry curvature $\vct \Omega^{(s)}$ \cite{Duval2006,Stephanov2012}.
 Charge and current densities are defined as \be \rho(\vct x, t) = e \sum_{s = \pm 1}\int \frac{d^3 p}{(2\pi\hbar)^3} D^{(s)}f^{(s)}(\vct x, \vct p, t), \ee \be \vct J(\vct x, t) = e \sum_{s = \pm 1}\int \frac{d^3 p}{(2\pi\hbar)^3}D^{(s)}\dot{\vct x}^{(s)} f^{(s)}(\vct x, \vct p, t). \ee The distribution functions $f^{(s)}(\vct x, \vct p, t)$ can be determined from the corresponding Boltzmann equations \be \partial_t f^{(s)} + \dot{\vct x}^{(s)}\cdot\partial_{\vct x}f^{(s)}+\dot{\vct p}^{(s)}\cdot \partial_{\vct p}f^{(s)} = C^{(s)}[f^{(s)}, f^{(-s)}], \ee where $C^{(s)}$ is the collision integral (discussed in the next section).